earok/scorpion-editor-experimental/README.md

 Please consider using [the main repository](https://github.com/earok/scorpion-editor-demos).
 More details, including acknowledgements for assets used in all of the demos, are also available there.

-Consider backing us on Patreon!
-[Patreon](https://patreon.com/scorpionengine)
+Consider backing us on [Patreon!](https://patreon.com/scorpionengine)